 A wide range of other

 Some kinds of psychological treatment may help with IBS symptoms.
-These treatments include cognitive-behavioral therapy, psychotherapy, and hypnosis.2
+These treatments include cognitive-behavioral therapy, psychotherapy, and hypnosis.6

-Hypnosis.
-Hypnosis has also been shown to help with IBS symptoms.2
+- Hypnosis.
+Hypnosis has also been shown to help with IBS symptoms.6

 Other psychological treatments that are sometimes used for IBS include relaxation therapy, meditation, and biofeedback.

-different for each person and because no medicines have been proven to work
+IBS is different for each person, and no medicines have been proved to work

-really well for IBS, many people try alternative or complementary treatments.
+really well for IBS.
+So people often try alternative or complementary treatments.

-Some of these treatments have been studied and some have not.
-The evidence to
+Some of these treatments have been studied, and some have not.

-shown that peppermint oil works to improve IBS symptoms by preventing cramps and spasms in the intestines.2
+shown that peppermint oil works to improve IBS symptoms by preventing cramps and spasms in the intestines.6

 constipation.
 There is currently no evidence for the use of aloe as an